AidanJReid/claire/README.md

 ### Conclusion

 I learnt a valuable lesson in this milestone.
-When I initially started this project I was 6 months into the course and had build much of the back-end.
+When I initially started this project I was 6 months into the course and built much of the back-end.
 I then decided to park the project and spent more time exploring front-end technologies on other mediums.
 I revisited this project in the final month of my diploma and it was a considerable struggle to 'plug' back into the code again.

 Going back over the tutorials that had guided me effectively the first time, was to no avail.
 Those videos that I had built my code on had been replaced by a newer CI project.